b4stet/py_aqua/readme.md

         - only one option can be ticked
         - `label` is the text displayed near the radio button,
         - `value` is the content received when the form is posted
+        - `Default` label is automatically added and selected for new quiz, meaning *not_answered* so that all items have a value when posting
     - `text`:
         - `placeholder`, if not empty string, is the text written by default in the text area
     - `table`:
         - `nb_rows` is the primary number of rows to create,
         - columns can be of type `text` or `qcm` (as defined as above),
-        - `size` is the width of a column, using the grid system, hence total of sizes for a table should be 12
+        - `size` is the displayed width of a column, using the grid system, hence total of sizes for a table should be 12

 ## Identifiers unicity
 Identifiers in quiz config must be unique within their category: